waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Current Objective: Solve Victory Road Puzzles
-- **Priority:** Solve the eastern boulder puzzle on Victory Road 2F as per the system directive.
-The target switch is at (10, 17).
+- **Priority:** Solve the western boulder puzzle on Victory Road 3F as per the system directive.
+The target switch is at (4, 6).
 - **Status:** Party is critically injured.
-My `gem_pathfinder_v2` tool is broken, which is the highest priority to fix.
+My `gem_pathfinder_v2` tool is working, but the map is geographically segmented.

 # II.
 Core Gameplay & World Rules
 - **Poison Damage:** Poisoned Pokémon in the party lose 1 HP every four steps taken outside of battle.